-Frida probably spent her everyday life at Hotel Dettelbacher because she and her two younger unmarried sisters Eleonore and Berta ran the hotel and restaurant.
+Frida probably spent her everyday life at Hotel Dettelbacher.
+She and her two younger unmarried sisters Eleonore and Berta ran the hotel and restaurant.
 Max Krämer, who was not a family member, took over the butcher shop after Sigmund Dettelbacher's death in 1909.

 Margot Karp, the grand-niece of Frida Dettelbacher, shares the following memories from her childhood:

-But the Dettelbacher Hotel's importance for the Jewish community during the Nazi years was central: it became the location for the Gemeinde's [community's] activities – the Kegel Verein [bowling league], Merkuria, Purim Spiele [Purim plays], Vortraege [lectures], concerts – and of course the afternoon Kaffees [get-togethers for coffee], and THE restaurant when everything else became closed to us.
-And Tante was in charge, I think.”
+The Dettelbacher Hotel's importance for the Jewish community during the Nazi years was central: it became the location for the Gemeinde's [community's] activities – the Kegel Verein [bowling league], Merkuria, Purim Spiele [Purim plays], Vortraege [lectures], concerts – and of course the afternoon Kaffees [get-togethers for coffee], and THE restaurant when all other locations became closed to us.
+And Tante Frida was in charge, I think.”

 Margot Karp's memories are also supported through other sources: in 1936, the hotel was rented by the Goppingen Jewish community, and the building became the official 'Gemeindehaus' [parish hall] which in reality it had already been during the previous years.
 It is mentioned, for example, that the annual Chanukah-Festival celebrations took place there, where Jewish children and young people put on wonderful performances.
 No other building besides the synagogue was identified with the Goppingen Jewish community as much as the 'Dettelbacher', but this did not prevent non-Jewish guests from visiting the establishment in better days.
 The following dedication appeared in the 'Israelite Weekly Newspaper' on the occasion of Frida's 70th birthday: